 This 32-unit masters program requires 16 units over two summer sessions, and 16 on-line units over four semesters.

-We will begin accepting applications September 1, 2018.
 To be added to our mailing list and begin receiving information please submit the Request Information form.

 Students are required to have completed a Bachelor's degree in music and must have experience of ensemble singing at a collegiate level.
 It is essential that they have excellent sight-reading ability, a firm grounding in music theory, and a proven ability to hold their own musical line within an ensemble.
 Students should also have knowledge of and interest in choral music throughout the ages.